ibm-cloud-docs/containers/cs_storage_block_vpc.md

 5. Follow the steps in [Adding VPC Block Storage to your apps](#vpc-block-add) to create a PVC with your customized storage class to provision VPC Block Storage.
 Then, mount this storage to a sample app.

-### Storing your customized storage settings in a Kubernetes secret
+### Storing your custom PVC settings in a Kubernetes secret
 {: #vpc-block-storageclass-secret}

 Specify your PVC settings in a Kubernetes secret and reference this secret in a customized storage class.
 Then, use the customized storage class to create a PVC with the custom parameters that you set in your secret.
 {: shortdesc}

+**What options do I have to use the Kubernetes secret?** </br>
-As a cluster admin, you can choose if you want to give each individual cluster user the option to customize the settings of a storage class, or if you want to use one secret with the PVC settings that everyone in your cluster must use.
+As a cluster admin, you can choose if you want to allow each cluster user to override the default settings of a storage class, or if you want to create one secret that everyone in your cluster must use and that enforces base64 encoding for your {{site.data.keyword.keymanagementserviceshort}} root key CRN.

-- **[Every user can customize the default settings](#customize-with-secret)**: In this scenario, the cluster admin creates one customized storage class with the default PVC settings and a reference to a Kubernetes secret.
-Your users can override the default settings of the storage class by creating a Kubernetes secret with the desired PVC settings.
+- **[Every user can customize the default settings](#customize-with-secret)**: In this scenario, the cluster admin creates one customized storage class with the default PVC settings and a reference to a generic Kubernetes secret.
+Cluster users can override the default settings of the storage class by creating a Kubernetes secret with the desired PVC settings.
 In order for the customized settings in the secret to get applied to your VPC Block Storage, you must create a PVC with the same name as your Kubernetes secret.

-- **[Enable base64 encoding for {{site.data.keyword.keymanagementserviceshort}} root key](#static-secret)**: In this scenario, you create one customized storage class with the default PVC settings and a reference to a static Kubernetes secret that overrides the custom settings of the storage class.
-Use this method if you want to encode the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance to base64 instead of putting the key into the customized storage class directly without base64 encoding.
+- **[Enforce base64 encoding for the {{site.data.keyword.keymanagementserviceshort}} root key](#static-secret)**: In this scenario, you create one customized storage class with the default PVC settings and a reference to a static Kubernetes secret that overrides or enhances the default settings of the customized storage class.
+Your cluster users cannot override the default settings by creating their own Kubernetes secret.
+Instead, cluster users must provision VPC Block Storage with the configuration that you chose in your customized storage class and secret.
+The benefit of using this method over creating a [customized storage class](#vpc-customize-storage-class) only is that you can enforce base64 encoding for the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance when you want to encrypt the data in your VPC Block Storage instance.

+**What do I need to be aware of before I start using the Kubernetes secret for my PVC settings?** </br>
+Some of the PVC settings, such as the `reclaimPolicy` or the `volumeBindingMode` cannot be set in the Kubernetes secret and must be set in the storage class.
+As the cluster admin, if you want to enable your cluster users to override your default settings, you must ensure that you set up enough customized storage classes that reference a generic Kubernetes secret so that your users can provision VPC Block Storage with different `reclaimPolicy` and `volumeBindingMode` settings.

 #### Enabling every user to customize the default PVC settings
 {: #customize-with-secret}